moonlight-sanctuary/Wobbly-Wonder-Journal/README.md

 - Minimal visual elements
 - Ultimate focus on your words

-Each theme automatically adapts to light and dark modes, ensuring comfort at any time of day.
+Each theme automatically supports light and dark modes, ensuring comfort at any time of day.

-## 📱 How to Use Reflect
+## 📱 How to Use Reflect locally

 ### **Getting Started**
 1. Open `index.html` in any modern browser
 2. Start typing immediately - no setup needed
-3. Your entry auto-saves as you write
+3. Your entry auto-saves as you write just like on the web version
-4. Use the sidebar toggles (‹ ›) to access features

-### **Writing Experience**
-- **Focus mode** - Click anywhere in the main area to start writing
-- **Auto-save** - Your thoughts are saved every second
-- **Word count** - Track your progress in real-time
-- **Theme switching** - Change themes anytime to match your mood

-### **Exploring Your Journey**
-- **Left sidebar** - Browse previous entries and search your thoughts
-- **Entry previews** - See summaries of past reflections
-- **Search** - Find specific thoughts, events, or patterns
-- **AI insights** - Get supportive analysis of your writing patterns

 ### **AI Companion Setup** *(Optional)*
-1. Install [Ollama](https://ollama.ai) on your computer
+1. Install [Ollama](https://ollama.ai) on your computer and confirm its running by visiting https://localhost:11434
 2. Choose your preferred AI model from the settings
-3. Reflect will automatically download and set up the model
+3. The app will automatically download and integrate with the selected model for local use
-4. Start chatting with your empathetic AI companion!
+4. Start chatting with your empathetic AI companion.
+Your chat is saved nowhere, goes nowhere, and is only your space (like the rest of the app).

 ## 🔒 Privacy & Security

 **Your privacy is sacred.** Reflect is designed with privacy-first principles:

-- **Local-only storage** - All data stays in your browser
+- **Local-only storage** - All data stays in your browser.
+Don't clear your browser cache without exporting!
-- **No external servers** - No data ever leaves your device
+- **No external servers** - No data ever leaves your device, don't forget to back up your journal!
 - **No tracking or analytics** - We don't know what you write
 - **No accounts required** - Start writing immediately
-- **AI processing** - Even AI features run locally on your device
+- **AI processing** - All AI features run locally on your device
-- **Export control** - You own and control all your data
+- **Export control** - You own and control all your data.
+Export and import at your pleasure.

 ## 🛠️ Technical Details